raml-org/api-modeling-framework/README.md

 # API Modeling Framework ![Build Status](https://travis-ci.com/raml-org/api-modeling-framework.svg?token=ueejPvNfLJQ28ZqmJyUt&branch=master)

-This project aims to provide a common programming interface that lets developers interact with any API specification, whether it is written in OAS or RAML, in a similar way to how the HTML DOM allows programmatic interaction with an HTML document.
+This project aims to provide a common programming interface that lets developers interact with any API specification, whether it is written in OpenAPI Specification (OAS) or RAML, in a similar way to how the HTML DOM allows programmatic interaction with an HTML document.

 MuleSoft provides a [playground website](https://mulesoft-labs.github.io/amf-playground/) for everyone to preview and play with the API Modeling Framework and its capabilities like interoperability, introspection, and more.